-Geology majors must register for three quarters for a total of three hours credit.
-A program of study, discussion, readings, and presentation of papers concerning the significance interrelationships of a wide variety of basic geological concepts.
+A program of study, discussion, readings and presentations concerning the significant interrelationships of a wide variety of basic geological concepts.
+Topics may also include career paths, licensing and other matters concerning the profession of Geology.
 Advanced geology students, faculty, and outside speakers interact within a seminar framework designed to increase the geological maturity of the students.